parketh/parketh/README.md

 ## Hi there, I'm Park 👋🏽

-- I'm the founder of [Haiko](https://github.com/haiko-xyz), a new AMM for the Starknet ecosystem offering simple access to market making yield with strategies.
+- I'm the founder of [Haiko](https://github.com/haiko-xyz), a powerful V4 AMM for Starknet that automates liquidity provision with strategies.

 ## Stats